 Bramble Weed Management

 The primary goal of weed management is to optimize yields by minimizing competition between the weeds and the crop.
-Weeds reduce yields by competing with the crop for water, light, and nutrients.
+Weeds reduce yields by competing with the crop for water, space, light, and nutrients.
 Weeds also harbor insects and diseases and encourage vertebrate pests.
 Timely cultivation, wise use of herbicides, and never permitting weeds to go to seed are integral parts of a good weed management system.
-Many of the weeds found in these fields are difficult-to-control perennial weeds that are not common in annual crop culture.
+Many of the weeds found in crop fields are difficult-to-control perennial weeds that are not common in annual crop culture.
 New plantings usually have fewer perennial weed problems than older plantings.
 Annual and biennial weeds can also exist in these fields.
 Fields should be scouted at least twice a year (spring and fall) to determine specific weed problems.
 The selection of a weed management tool should be based on specific weeds present in each field.
 Several herbicides are labeled for use in this crop.
 A list of herbicides and their recommended uses is presented in Table 47.

-Herbicides can be broadcast or applied as a directed spray to the base of the crop.
+Herbicides can be broadcasted or applied as a directed spray to the base of the crop.
 With a band treatment, only 1 to 2 feet on either side of the row is treated.
 The areas between the crop row are usually maintained with a mowed cover of sod, clover, weeds, or a combination of these.
 This cover is used primarily for erosion control and to improve trafficability in the field.
 With banding, less herbicide is needed in each acre.
 For example, a 3 foot band (1.5 feet on either side of the row) where rows are spaced 9 feet apart will require only one third the amount of herbicide normally required for a broadcast treatment.

 Weeds can develop resistance to herbicides.
 The Weed Science Society of America (WSSA) developed a grouping system based on the mode of action of different herbicides.
 WSSA Group numbers can be used as a tool to choose herbicides in different mode of action groups so mixtures or rotations of active ingredients can be planned to better manage weeds and reduce the potential for resistant species.